aJimenez19037/my-coe332-hws/homework06/README.md

 ]
 ```
 ### /genes/<hgnc_id>
 Returns all of the data as associated with that hgnc_id in a dictionary.
+Below we see keys such as alias_symbol, when it was approved, modified, gene group, and much more information that scientist might need for their own projects.
 ```
 $ curl localhost:5000/genes/HGNC:13703
 {